srenner/Sandbox/README.md

 # Sandbox
 Programming practice, test code, algorithms, interview practice, half-baked ideas, etc.

-Developed in C# using MonoDevelop in a Linux environment, but I think this should work exactly the same in Visual Studio.
+Developed as a console app in C# using MonoDevelop in a Linux environment, but I think this should work exactly the same in Visual Studio.